Enfield, New South Wales

 Enfield is a suburb in the Inner West of Sydney, in the state of New South Wales, Australia.
 It is 11 kilometres south-west of the Sydney central business district in the local government area of Municipality of Burwood.

 History

-The suburb is named after Enfield Town, a suburb of London, England.
+The suburb is named after Enfield, a suburb of London, England.

 Aboriginal culture

 Before the arrival of the First Fleet in 1788, the Enfield area belonged to the Wangal people, a clan of the Eora tribe, which covered most of Sydney.
 In the early years, the Eora people were badly affected by smallpox, which arrived with the British.
 Many of the clans became unsustainably small and the survivors formed new bands who lived where they could.
 While it would be wrong to say that the local indigenous population gave no resistance to British land claims (Pemulwuy being a notable example), within thirty years or so of the colony's establishment, most of the land in the inner-west had been conceded to British settlers.